martinhristov90/3xVault/readme.md

   - [x] Add ability to select EC2 sizes.
   - [x] Verify the ability updating the infra in-place via `terraform apply`.
   - [ ] Attach audit volumes and configure logrotate
+  - [x] Create VPC peering between DR and PR regions, in case of DR being promoted
 ### Contributing:
   - Special thanks to G.Berchev (https://github.com/berchev) for testing and helping with this project.
   - PRs are welcome !